Live in Barcelona (Elton John video)

-Live World Tour 1992 (international title: Live In Barcelona) is a live video release of Elton John performing some of his hits live in Barcelona, Catalonia (Spain).
+Live World Tour 1992 (international title: Live In Barcelona) is a live video release of Elton John performing some of his hits live in Barcelona, Catalonia, Spain.
 The concert was recorded on July 21, 1992.
 Gianni Versace served as the show's production designer, designing the costumes and lighting.

-This concert was a part of The One Tour.
-The tour that John started to visit some countries that he never visited before like Mexico, Argentina, and Singapore.
+This concert was a part of The One Tour, in which John started visited countries for the first time, i.e. Mexico, Argentina, and Singapore.